LEVANDE FRAMTID (LIVING FUTURE) AND VIETNAM ENVIRONMENT

 Thank you for your letter of January 26, 2003.
 I hope you will not be offended that I respond to it via e-mail.
 For financial and other reasons, we usually do not correspond via regular mail.

-United States, and ongoing harassment by bitter exiles who by any definition must be regarded as traitors to their country.
+The post-war problems to which you refer are, of course, very important and are being studied by a number of experts from a variety of countries along with their Vietnamese colleagues-- although with very limited resources, as usual.
+Clearly, these post-war effects are related to the vast destruction of the 30-year war, the devastating effects of the embargo and isolation instigated by a vengeful United States, and ongoing harassment by bitter exiles who by any definition must be regarded as traitors to their country.
 (I am aware that these people usually like to think of themselves as "true patriots".
 But the vast majority of their former countrymen would disagree-- which is the main reason that the United States lost its war of aggression.
 I am also aware that the majority of Vietnamese exiles in the U.S. genuinely love their country and long to be reconciled with it-- even if that longing is opposed, sometimes violently, by a bitter minority.)

-Vietnam.
-For example, most of the environmental problems to which you refer have been or continue to be present in the United States, which has not suffered the same kind of human, ecological and economic destruction as Vietnam
+Undoubtedly, many post-war problems have also been aggravated by unwise decisions and policies of government authorities.
+But this is hardly limited to Vietnam.
+For example, most of the environmental problems to which you refer have been or continue to be present in the United States, which has not suffered the same kind of human, ecological and economic destruction as Vietnam.

 In any event, our conference was concerned with the long-term consequences of the war, hence the emphasis on those issues.
 These do not seem to interest you very much, but they are of deep concern to many people who feel that they have been neglected for far too long, largely for political reasons of the sort that your letter seems to reflect.